Brece/the-odin-project/battleship/readme.md

+This is an asignment of TheOdinProject.
+Main objective was to create a "Battleship" game.

-Jest configuration in package.json
+- Jest configuration in package.json

-If a dedicated configuration file is desired then create "jest.config.js" with "npx jest --init"
+- If a dedicated configuration file is desired then create "jest.config.js" with "npx jest --init"